hyrodium/Rotations.jl/docs/src/3d_quaternion.md

 using Rotations
 ```

-## `UnitQuaternion`
+## `QuatRotation`
 A 3D rotation parameterized by a unit [quaternion](https://en.wikipedia.org/wiki/Quaternion) ([versor](https://en.wikipedia.org/wiki/Versor)).
-Note that the constructor will renormalize the quaternion to be a unit quaternion, and that although they follow the same multiplicative *algebra* as quaternions, it is better to think of `UnitQuaternion` as a ``3 \times 3`` matrix rather than as a quaternion *number*.
+Note that the constructor will renormalize the quaternion to be a unit quaternion, and that although they follow the same multiplicative *algebra* as quaternions, it is better to think of `QuatRotation` as a ``3 \times 3`` matrix rather than as a quaternion *number*.

 ```math
 \begin{aligned}